-To ensure the game continuity and stop delaying tactics, the FIVB has made the following decisions:
+To ensure the game continuity and stop delaying tactics, Volleyball Canada has made the following decisions:

-A. DURING THE TIME-OUTS AND INTERVALS BETWEEN THE SETS

-- a) 3 moppers wipe each playing court as one unit.
-The 3 moppers located near the warmup area must bring 3 mops with sticks to the sideline on the front zone and near the second referee. - b) 3 moppers start to wipe the playing court in serpentine form as per the attached diagram (A). - c) FIVB only: Any player who delays the game, under the pretext of drying the floor, is liable to a "delay warning" extensible to the team.
+- A. PRE-MATCH AND DURING INTERVALS BETWEEN THE SETS - a) 3 moppers wipe each playing court as one unit.
+The 3 moppers located near the warm-up area must bring 3 mops with sticks to the sideline on the front zone and near the second referee. - b) 3 moppers start to wipe the playing court in serpentine form as per the attached diagram (A). - c) Any player who delays the game, under the pretext of drying the floor, is liable to a "delay warning" extensible to the team.
 In the case of recurrence in the same match by any member of the same team, he/she will be penalized by "delay penalty" as many times as this occurs.
-The team is considered as being at fault; this is not a personal fault. - d) FIVB only: Should a team impede the resumption of the game following a time-out, under the pretext of excessive wetness on the floor, it will be sanctioned by a "delay warning."
+The team is considered as being at fault; this is not a personal fault. - d) Should a team impede the resumption of the game following a time-out, under the pretext of excessive wetness on the floor, it will be sanctioned by a "delay warning."